kr1tzy/MITMProxy_PWNage/README.md

 - . venv/bin/activate
 - View the _injector.py_ instructions below or view the source code to understand what you can do but the following example works.
+	- Edit the parameters to get the desired functionality
-	- mitmdump -s examples/addons/injector.py "example.com" "TAGS" "h1|p" "Str8 Pwn3d!"
+- Then run, mitmdump --mode transparent --showhost -s examples/addons/injector.py
-- Go to https://example.com in the Victim VM & wallah, Str8 Pwn3d!
+- Go to https://example.com and wallah, Pwn3d!

 ## The Conservative Way